 The Great Gallery is the largest room in the palace, and had once joined the King’s and Queen’s apartments in the east and west wings of the palace.
 It is decorated with 110 portraits of real, and legendary, Scottish monarchs.
-During the residency of the Comte d’Artois, it was used as a Catholic chapel.
-Today, it is used for Investiture ceremonies, banquets and other larger functions.
+During the residence of the Comte d’Artois, it was used as a Catholic chapel.
+Today, it is used for Investiture ceremonies, banquets, and other larger functions.

 Learn more about the other British Royal Residences here!